Children from the age of 8 years at the time of the holiday. Maximum age 15 years.

 We are always on the look out for signs of homesickness and ready to offer support to those who succumb to it.
 Keeping busy is often the best prevention and there is plenty of opportunity for that here!
 In our experience if you have any doubt about homesickness it’s better to avoid speaking directly to your child as this can exacerbate the problem and be traumatic for both of you!
 Writing a letter or e-mail which we can print off and give to your child is a much more lasting way of showing you care.
 We will always contact you if we have any concerns regarding your child.

 Yes.
 Over the past years we’ve catered for many diets such as dairy free and coeliac diets.
-If a child comes to us with a major intolerance then part of health and safety procedure is to take a photo of them, which identifies them to all the kitchen staff.
+If your child/ren comes to camp with a severe intolerance then we would make sure that their Instructor/ Group Leader makes the kitchen aware at meal times.

 Yes.
 We have washing lines and a drying room specifically for this purpose and housekeeping staff will always help out.